freenandes/topo-da-mente/content/note/maturity-model-for-design-systems.md

 | Broad scope           | Narrow scope          |
 | Leadership pressure   | No expectations       |

-Growth can happen differently within this spectrum.
-For example, take this chart, that shows how organizations can start in one way and fluctuate between leadership buy-in and survival mode quickly.
+Growth can shape differently within this spectrum, to each organization case.
+For example, take this chart, that shows one can start below and then fluctuate between leadership buy-in and survival mode quickly.
+The other way around is also possible and has multiple factors affecting it.

 ![](../attachment/vsc-paste/maturity-model-for-design-systems-240403121117.png)